smugdrip/TOS-Scanner-Bot/backend/tos-audit-prompt.md

 • Do **not** hallucinate external policies or facts not in the TOS.
 • Finish with the safety score; no additional commentary afterward.

+Output format: Present your report in json format with two sections: first is the Safety Score, second is the Actual audit (including the safety score).
+Example output: {"audit_score": 88, "audit_text": "[audit report here]"}.
+Do not add json markdown fense in your response. i.e. do not include ```json.

 Begin your audit now.